Our Company Pages

-When you make a booking with us you guarantee that you have the authority to accept, and do accept on behalf of your party, these Booking Terms and Conditions, which apply to all bookings with Hovertravel Limited as set out in these Booking Terms and Conditions.
-Please therefore read these Booking Terms and Conditions carefully.
-All bookings made by you and accepted by us are subject to these Booking Terms and Conditions.
+When you make a booking with us you guarantee that you have the authority to accept, and do accept on behalf of your party, these Booking Terms and Conditions, which apply to all accepted bookings with Hovertravel.
 Any variations to these Booking Terms and Conditions shall only be valid if they are agreed to in writing by a director of Hovertravel.

 1. YOUR CONTRACT

-Your contract for your travel arrangements (as confirmed at the time of booking) is with Hovertravel Limited (company registered number: 00830401), whose registered office is at The Beehive, Beehive Ring Road, Gatwick, West Sussex RH6 0PA.
+Your contract for your travel arrangements (as confirmed at the time of booking) is with Hovertravel Limited (company registered number: 00830401), whose registered office is at The Beehive, Beehive Ring Road, Gatwick, West Sussex RH6 0PA (“Hovertravel”).

-It is also agreed by you that this contract is deemed to have been made at our offices and is subject to the laws of England and Wales and any dispute or claim under it will be submitted to the non-exclusive jurisdiction of the English courts.
+It is also agreed by you that a contract made between you and Hovertravel is subject to these Booking Terms and Conditions, is deemed to have been made at our offices and is subject to the laws of England and Wales and any dispute or claim under it will be submitted to the non-exclusive jurisdiction of the English courts.

 When you book with us you accept responsibility for the proper conduct of you and your party.
-We reserve the right to terminate your booking, or that of any member of your party, due to misconduct, in accordance with these Booking Terms and Conditions.
-These Booking Terms and Conditions are the basis of the contract between us.
-Please take the time to read every paragraph carefully.
+We reserve the right to terminate your booking, or that of any member of your party, due to misconduct or your behavior or that of your party, in accordance with these Booking Terms and Conditions.

-We are not a 'common carrier' (someone who must take any passenger who offers the right fare), so we can refuse to carry you, your baggage, any member of your group or Goods (as defined below).
+We are not a 'common carrier' (someone who must take any passenger who offers the right fare), so we can refuse to carry you, your baggage, any member of your party or any Goods (as defined below).

-If we arrange for someone else to provide other facilities (such as the Hoverbus (operated by Stagecoach), meals, festival & event tickets, admission tickets, visits to attractions, and so on), you must keep to any conditions that the other party imposes on you.
-In such circumstances, we only make such arrangements acting as agent and the terms and conditions of the providers of those other services and/or facilities will be liable to you in respect of such arrangements.
+If we arrange for someone else to provide other facilities (such as the Hoverbus (operated by Stagecoach), meals, festival & event tickets, admission tickets, visits to attractions, and so on), we do so as your agent and you must comply with any conditions that the supplier of those facilities or services impose on you.
+In such circumstances, we only make such arrangements available acting as agent and the terms and conditions of the providers of those other services and/or facilities will be liable to you in respect of such arrangements.
 Hovertravel shall not be liable in any way in respect of any act, omission, performance or non-performance of such services and/or facilities.

 In these Booking Terms and Conditions, the words and phrases which follow have the meanings shown next to them.

-“Carrier” means Hovertravel Ltd, the owner or any charterer, or operator of the Craft, their servants and/or agents or any other person or company to the extent that it acts as carrier of persons, luggage and other Goods, or performs any other service incidental to such carriage.
+“Carrier” means Hovertravel, the owner or any charterer, or operator of the Craft, their servants and/or agents or any other person or company to the extent that it acts as carrier of persons, luggage and other Goods, or performs any other service incidental to such carriage.

 “Craft” means any craft which we own or run, or which we arrange for someone else to provide, to carry you or your Goods.